darinz/Statistics/R/26_logistic_regression.md

 cat("Predicted diabetes risk for new patient:", round(predicted_risk, 3), "\n")
 ```

+#### Code Explanation
+- **Simulated Data**: Models disease risk based on clinical and lifestyle features.
+- **Risk Prediction**: Predicts probability for a new patient.

+---

 ## Best Practices

 ### Model Selection Guidelines

+- Use binary logistic regression for two outcome categories.
+- Use multinomial for more than two unordered categories.
+- Use ordinal for ordered categories (if proportional odds assumption holds).
+- Check sample size and class balance.
+- Always check model assumptions and diagnostics.

 ```r
 # Function to help choose appropriate logistic regression model